Making the switch to Oracle Fusion Apps

 Mark Smith on Oracle Fusion Application strategy

 Barney Beal: All right, Mark.
-We got a look at Fusion
+We got a look at Fusion Applications, at

 least preliminarily.
 Give us a sense of what you thought they